SouthernMethodistUniversity/geospatialdata/README.md

 ## Required before session
 **Read the following post.**
+* We will use this a a frame for our discussion
 * ***[eternal september of the digital humanities by Bethany Nowviskie](http://nowviskie.org/2010/eternal-september-of-the-digital-humanities/)***
+* How does the author discuss communities of practice in DH?
+How have they changed for her?
+What is your experience with them?
+What do you think about the ‘eternal September’ metaphor? *What does it mean to practice as digital humanist?*

 ## Broadly, you may have goals around:
 ### Sources: What data or other materials do you want to analyze?